GSA/digitalgov.gov/content/post/2015-04-06-using-personas-to-better-understand-customers-usa-gov-case-study.md

 date: 2015-04-06 11:49:07 -0400
 title: 'Using Personas to Better Understand Customers\: USA.gov Case Study'
-summary: 'Personas are fictional characters that describe an organization’scustomer behaviors, emotions, attributes, motivations, and goals.
+summary: 'Personas are fictional characters that describe an organization’s customer behaviors, emotions, attributes, motivations, and goals.
 They are an important tool to share customer insights and understanding across an organization.
-Personas also serve as a check to make sure your organization’sactions meet the needs of the majority of customers, including visitors to your website, contact'
+Personas also serve as a check to make sure your organization’s actions meet the needs of the majority of customers, including visitors to your website, contact'
 authors: [michelle-chronister]
 categories:
   - 'User Testing and Research'